Why Google Trends is one of the best product research & eCommerce tools

 Try it yourself: Confirm interest is growing in your market, check for seasonality, and explore top regions to understand your product more deeply.

-Now that we’ve pulled some insights on loafers, it's time to pinpoint the highest-growth variation.
+Now that you’ve pulled some insights on loafers, it's time to pinpoint the highest-growth variation.

-After testing different variations in material, style, and demographic, we discover that “leather penny loafers for women” have the highest growth.
+After testing different variations in material, style, and demographic, you discover that “leather penny loafers for women” have the highest growth.

 To streamline this process, Glimpse’s People Also Search panel highlights the most common attributes people search alongside a product.
-These results provide a few more variations we could explore, such as loafers with heels or tassels.
+These results provide a few more variations to explore, such as loafers with heels or tassels.

 loafers-pas

-Lastly, we find that brands like Loro Piana, G.H.
+Lastly, you find that brands like Loro Piana, G.H.
 Bass, and Dr. Marten’s are trending upward.
-Identifying the common thread among these brands can help us better position our product to align with current consumer preferences.
+Identifying the common thread among these brands can help us better position the product to align with current consumer preferences.

 loafers-brands-comparison